 I had also seen people playing the bodhran and thought I would like to have a go at that.
 My husband bought me a a starter bodhran for Christmas.
 I started lessons at GFW and progressed through the classes.
 I now am the proud owner of a Martin O’Neill signature drum.

 I have also tried a few other instruments along the way … banjo, bouzouki, cajon drum and electronic drumkit to name a few.
-I am currently sitting the Rockschool ukulele graded exams.
-I passed the Debut and Grade 1 exams with distinction.
-I am currently working towards Grade 2.
+I have passed some of the Rockschool ukulele graded exams.
+I passed the Debut, Grade 1 and Grade 2 exams with distinction and Grade 3 with a merit pass.

 All my working life I have worked in IT from being a software developer to website design.
 In early 2021 I decided in a career change to more musical pursuits as this is my passion.
 Hence the change to teaching mandolin.
 So far I am finding teaching very rewarding and enjoyable.